Whether it's your first house or your next place, We'll walk you through the process.

 - Assemble escrow guidelines

-- Comply with the bank's requirements as written in the escrow agreement
+- Meet lender's requirements as written in the escrow agreement

-- Prorate insurance, tax, interest and other payments according to instructions
+- Prorate tax, interest, insurance and other fees according to instructions

-- Close escrow when all terms of agreement of seller and buyer have been met
+- Close escrow when all terms of agreement of seller and buyer have been finished

-- Tell you what's best - the escrow holder stays a neutral, third-party status
+- Give advice - the escrow holder has to remain an impartial, third-party status

 Mortgage Escrow Account